 However, it is not just the number of parts per sheet that is important when looking at the cost of using PCE.
 Where you would expect part cost to increase with geometric complexity with other metal fabrication processes, there is no cost increase with PCE however complex the part.
 In addition, the process allows the production of many different parts on a single sheet or strip/reel, which obviously has massive positive cost implications.

 The process also uses digital or glass tooling which is considerably less expensive than tools used for stamping with hugely reduced lead times.
 Digital tooling also allows inexpensive late-stage re-iterations, which are often prohibitively expensive when using hard tooling.

 Any ability to reduce manual intervention in the process obviously also reduces the cost of the process, and micrometal offers a completely automated PCE process, which slashes labour costs, and makes its per unit price especially competitive.

-A PCE specialist such as micrometal can assist in cost rationalisation if engaged early in the product development process.
+A specialized photo-chemical etching company such as micrometal can assist in cost rationalisation if engaged early in the product development process.
 Designing for economy in PCE means ensuring that you do not use too much metal, that you do not specify unnecessary tolerances, and that you do not specify feature sizes that are too small for the material thickness. micrometal can advise you on all of this, and will therefore ensure that you benefit from the most cost-effective fabrication technology available for precision metal parts and components.